Why Attend Boys State

 From a student’s perspective it works together this way.

-“Let’s say you live in King County and you work for the city as a police officer, and you are a member of the minority race.
+“Let’s say you live in King County and you work for the city as a police officer.
 The city council will have to make a budget given its resources, and your position, or the position of someone you know may be cut if taxes are not increased.
 Of course, in this case you would support a tax increase.
 The owners of business within your city and county, however, are not as happy about the tax increase because it will mean that they will make less money and subsequently may have to lay off people to stay in business.
 This means that another person or group of people may be out of a job.
 However, the business has a great deal of pull with the Governor because they contributed heavily to his campaign.
 What will happen?
 Is there a way you could solve this problem so that everyone keeps their job?”

 “The bottom line is that you won’t find this story problem on an ACT or SAT test.
 However, it is real, and it is one small example of the kinds of issues you will face at Boys State.
 Each day your City and County will be given projects which will call for a great deal of action at all levels of government.
 There are no right or wrong answers, but each answer, or series of answers, has consequences.
 The computer program we have designed to simulate the economy will consider each city and county ordinance as well as all state laws and then adjust accordingly.
 So, some action in one part of the state (i.e., blocking the major water source for the state which flows from west to east) could have disastrous effects on some other part of the state.
 The cities or counties involved may call for hearings and ask for the legislature to intervene.”